 Patients with stable keratoconus, a thin cornea, or a scarred cornea may not benefit from CXL and can potentially delay or avoid the procedure altogether.

-Contact at for additional information or to schedule an eye exam.serves patients from Lee's Summit, Lenexa, Greater Kansas City Area, Johnson County, and throughout Missouri.
+Contact at for additional information or to schedule an eye exam.Our practice serves patients from Lee's Summit, Lenexa, Greater Kansas City Area, and Johnson County, Missouri and surrounding communities.